Oduduwa University

-Oduduwa University was established in 2009, it is a private higher education institution located in Ipetumodu, Osun state.
+Oduduwa University is a private higher education institution established in 2009 in Osun State.
 The university was officially accredited and recognized by the National Universities Commission of Nigeria as a higher education institution.

 Oduduwa University is located in Ipetumodu, Ile Ife, Osun State, Nigeria.
-It was named after Oduduwa, the progenitor of the Yoruba people.
+(Note: Multiple sources cited) It was named after Oduduwa, the progenitor of the Yoruba people.

 Colleges

 The university is made up of four colleges:

 College of Management and Social Sciences (CMSS)

-College of Management and Social Sciences (CMSS) consists of eight departments with only bachelor's degree programs are running.
+College of Management and Social Sciences (CMSS) consists of eight departments with only bachelor's degree programs running.